mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 ## Specification Required (Community) {#sp-community}

-The "Community" sub-policy of Specification Required adds a requirement that the cited specification(s) MUST either qualify under the Stadards sub-policy ({{sp-standards}}), or in the opinion of the Expert(s) be the product of a significant community effort.
+The "Community" sub-policy of Specification Required adds a requirement that the cited specification(s) MUST either qualify under the Standards sub-policy ({{sp-standards}}), or in the opinion of the Expert(s) be the product of a significant community effort.

 The Expert(s) SHOULD take the following factors into consideration when determining whether a specification is the product of a significant community effort: